The Cockettes: Legacy

 Numerous performers and performing groups spun off from the Cockettes, including the Seattle Ze Whiz Kidz (including actors Tomato Du Plenty and Screaming Orchids; the first Whiz Kidz show was a musical based on the life of Yma Súmac), The San Francisco Angels of Light, The New York Angels of Light, the Assorted Nuts, among others.
 Many Cockettes also continue to perform in the theatre world today.

 A 2009 revival of Pearls Over Shanghai (the libretto was originally written by Link Martin) in San Francisco included the participation of Rumi Missabu and piano accompaniment by composer Scrumbly Koldewyn, with Tahara one of the costume collaborators.

 On December 3, 2009, several members of the Cockettes (Fayette Hauser, Scrumbly Koldewyn, Rumi Missabu, Sweet Pam, Tahara) came together at SFMOMA for a rare screening of the films Tricia's Wedding, Palace, and Elevator Girls in Bondage followed by discussions and memorable Cockettes moments.
 There was an afterparty at the Cafe du Nord on Market Street near Noe Street at which the Cockettes-inspired New York drag troupe the Dixie Chicks performed.

 The Cockettes: Acid Drag & Sexual Anarchy, an exhibition exploring the powerful impact the Cockettes had on the San Francisco gay community and on gay culture further afield, is set to open in March, 2022, at San Francisco Public Library.
 The exhibition coincides with the theatre troupes 50th anniversary of its formation.

 Documentary

 The Cockettes were the subject of an eponymous documentary film, directed by Bill Weber and David Weissman, that debuted at the 2002 Sundance Film Festival.
 It went on to a limited theatrical release and to play the film festival circuit.
 At the premiere at San Francisco's Castro Theatre many of the surviving Cockettes attended in genderfuck drag.
 The Cockettes received the LA Film Critics Award as Best Non-Fiction Film of 2002 and the Glitter Award for Best Documentary of 2003.

-Related acts

-In early 1971 a few members of the original group broke away from the Cockettes and formed their own theatre group, The Angels of Light.
-The Angels became a well-known and highly creative San Francisco theatre group during the 1970s.
-Angels performances were free, with no admission charge.
-The Angels lifestyle included communal living in an old three-story Victorian house in San Francisco on the north side of Haight Street just west of Divisadero Street.
-Within the Angel commune house meetings were held every morning, all personal money was pooled into a communal treasury, meals were bought and eaten communally, and a form of complex marriage where each member was married to each other member evolved (all sexual preferences included).
-During the early 1970s, Martin Wong involved himself with The Angels of Light by designing sets and painting scenery for their performances.